Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized harmonic maps

 and \textbf{by abuse of notation\footnote{and to be coherent with the notation used until now, in the paper.} $d^\C$ will be still denoted by $d$}.
 Then we can write the following decompositions

-according to the decomposition $TM^\C=T^{1,0}M\oplus T^{0,1}M$.\\[1mm] Now let us come back to the general situation of a complex vector bundle $E$ over an almost complex manifold $(M,j_M)$, endowed with a complex connection $\nabla$.
+according to the decomposition $TM^\C=T^{1,0}M\oplus T^{0,1}M$. \begin{defn} $\overline{\hat\partial}$ is called the Cauchy-Riemann derivative defined by $J$. \end{defn} Now let us come back to the general situation of a complex vector bundle $E$ over an almost complex manifold $(M,j_M)$, endowed with a complex connection $\nabla$.
 Let us set

 Then $\mH(M,E)$ is a vector subbundle of the vector bundle $T^*M\otimes E$ and is naturally endowed with the complex structure defined by

 which makes $\mH(M,E)$ being a complex vector bundle whose the set of sections is